 Getting to Switzerland: The Schengen Visa

 Planning any international holiday begins with applying for a visa.
 From 2004 onwards, Switzerland has been part of the Schengen area and hence to enter Switzerland you do not need to apply for a Switzerland visa but instead need to apply for a Schengen visa for Switzerland.
 This visa allows tourists to move freely between Switzerland and 25 other countries.
-These include:

 Apart from this, there are 17 countries that are not yet part of the Schengen area but still allow visitors to enter their country with a Schengen visa.
 These include: